Centroids layer

 According to the zoom level, a single icon can group two or more "real" centroids.

-In this case, before showing the list of attributes, a pop-up window opens allowing you to select the specific centroid from the list associated with the icon.
+In this case, before showing the list of attributes, a pop-up window opens allowing you to select from the list the specific centroid associated with the icon.

 Tip: You can get the same result through the operation (→ Showing a selected item).